S3 method for class 'tf'

 additional arguments for

-evaluation grid (vector)
+evaluation grid (vector).

 - interpolate

 should functions be evaluated (i.e., inter-/extrapolated) for arg for which no original data is available?
-Only relevant for tfd, defaults to FALSE
+Only relevant for tfd, defaults to

 Details